-Req# Requirement Description Threshold / Objective Alternative WIDS-BT-1 The WIDS must detect and log the presence of 0 Optional

-Req # Requirement Description Threshold / Objective Alternative Bluetooth BR/EDR devices operating within the controlled space.
-WIDS-BT-2 The WIDS must detect and log the presence of BLE devices operating within the controlled space.
+Req # Requirement Description Threshold / Objective Alternative WIDS-BT-1 The WIDS must detect and log the presence of Bluetooth BR/EDR devices operating within the controlled space.
+0 Optional WIDS-BT-2 The WIDS must detect and log the presence of BLE devices operating within the controlled space.
 0 Optional WIDS-BT-3 The WIDS must detect and log the Bluetooth BR/EDR device's LAP, half the Bluetooth MAC Address, within the controlled space.
 0 Optional WIDS-BT-4 The WIDS must detect and log the BLE device's Bluetooth MAC Address within the controlled space.
 0 Optional WIDS-BT-5 The WIDS must geo-locate Bluetooth BR/EDR devices within 25 feet of their actual location.
 0 Optional WIDS-BT-6 The WIDS must geo-locate BLE devices within 25 feet of their actual location.
 0 Optional WIDS-BT-7 The WIDS must detect and log Bluetooth BR/EDR devices conducting the Inquiry Procedure within the controlled space.
+0 Optional

-0 Optional WIDS-BT-8 The WIDS must detect and log Bluetooth BR/EDR devices responding to the Inquiry Procedure within the controlled space.
-0 Optional WIDS-BT-9 The WIDS must capture and log any device information transmitted during the Bluetooth BR/EDR Inquiry Procedure when occurring within the controlled space.
-0 Optional WIDS BT-10 The WIDS must detect and log BLE devices advertisements on the Advertisement channels.
+WIDS-BT-8 The WIDS must detect and log Bluetooth BR/EDR 0 Optional devices responding to the Inquiry Procedure within the controlled space.
+WIDS-BT-9 The WIDS must detect and log any device information transmitted during the Bluetooth BR/EDR Inquiry Procedure when occurring within the controlled space.
+0 Optional WIDS BT-10 The WIDS must detect and log BLE devices advertisements on the Advertisement channels (primary and secondary).
 0 Optional WIDS-BT-11 The WIDS must detect and log BLE devices exchanging information or data on the Advertisement channels.
-0 Optional WIDS-BT-12 The WIDS must detect and log Bluetooth BR/EDR devices using the SDP procedure.
-0 Optional WIDS-BT-13 The WIDS must capture and log any device information exchanged during the Bluetooth BR/EDR SDP procedure.
+0 Optional WIDS-BT-12 The WIDS must detect and log Bluetooth BR/EDR devices using the SDP procedure 0 Optional WIDS-BT-13 The WIDS must detect and log any device information exchanged during the Bluetooth BR/EDR SDP procedure.
 0 Optional WIDS-BT-14 The WIDS must detect and log any Bluetooth BR/EDR devices preforming the Paging Procedure.
 0 Optional WIDS-BT-15 The WIDS must detect and log any BLE device preforming the Paging Procedure.
-0 Optional

-Req # Requirement Description Threshold / Objective Alternative WIDS-BT-16 The WIDS must detect and log the piconet membership of any Bluetooth BR/EDR device.
+0 Optional WIDS-BT-16 The WIDS must detect and log the piconet membership of any Bluetooth BR/EDR device.
 This includes role in the piconet (Central or Peripheral), piconet ID, device ID, and number of piconets which they are members of.
-0 Optional WIDS-BT-17 The WIDS must detect and log the piconet membership of any LE device.
+0 Optional WIDS-BT-17 The WIDS must correlate the number of piconets a device is a member of.
+0 Optional WIDS-BT-18 The WIDS must detect and log the piconet membership of any BLE device.
 This includes role in the piconet (Central or Peripheral), piconet ID, device ID, and number of piconets which they are members of.
-0 Optional WIDS-BT-18 If the WIDS is using active methods to detect Bluetooth devices, The WIDS Bluetooth interface must be in the following modes: • Non-Discoverable Mode • Non-Connectable Mode • Non-Pairable Mode 0 Optional WIDS-BT-19 The WIDS must use Bluetooth BR/EDR Inquiry Procedure to detect Bluetooth BR/EDR devices in discoverable mode within the controlled area.
-0 Optional WIDS-BT-20 The WIDS must use Bluetooth BR/EDR SDP procedure to gather information about Bluetooth BR/EDR devices within the controlled area.
-0 Optional WIDS-BT-20 The WIDS must use BLE SDP procedure to gather information about BLE devices within the controlled area.
+0 Optional WIDS-BT-19 If the WIDS is using active methods to detect Bluetooth devices, The WIDS Bluetooth interface must be in the following modes: 0 Optional Non-Discoverable Mode Non-Connectable Mode • •

+Non-Pairable Mode WIDS-BT-20 If the WIDS is using active methods to detect Bluetooth devices, the WIDS must use Bluetooth BR/EDR Inquiry Procedure to detect Bluetooth BR/EDR devices in discoverable mode within the controlled area.
+0 Optional WIDS-BT-21 If the WIDS is using active methods to detect Bluetooth devices, the WIDS must use Bluetooth BR/EDR SDP procedure to gather information about Bluetooth BR/EDR devices within the controlled area.
+0 Optional WIDS-BT-22 If the WIDS is using active methods to detect Bluetooth devices, the WIDS must use BLE SDP procedure to gather information about BLE devices within the controlled area.
 0 Optional